Youth ministry: A calling well worth it

 Pastors call African American churches to cling faithfully to Christ, no matter how difficult circumstances become, Kinney said.
 Historically, African American preachers have done this well through trials and struggles.

-"The black preacher never loses focus that I am to take what's broken and/p>/p>/p>... [continue]
+"The black preacher never loses focus that I am to take what's broken and provide a word to bring it back together," John W. Kinney, dean of the... [continue]

 Baby Boomers: A harvest waiting to take place